AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 Oh, and you can't forget <em>the stick</em>.
 You can roast marshmallows at campfires, but there's really no point in doing so, unless <span class="spoiler">you want to unlock one of the secret achievements (and get cancer)</span>.
 </p>

-{% include picture.html img="campfire" ext="jpg" alt="Roasting marshmallows over a campfire." %}
+{% include picture.html img="campfire.jpg" alt="Roasting marshmallows over a campfire." %}

 ## Outer Wilds, or How Curiosity Killed the Hearthian

 What makes Outer Wilds so compelling is its ability to convey a sense of **palpable vulnerability**—the exact kind you'd expect from space exploration.
 Just the sheer scale of the planets themselves is enough to leave you in awe, fully aware of how fragile you are by comparison.

-{% include picture.html img="sun" ext="jpg" alt="The sheer scale of the planets and the sun is overwhelming." %}
+{% include picture.html img="sun.jpg" alt="The sheer scale of the planets and the sun is overwhelming." %}

 The game doesn't hesitate to remind you that the world beyond the planet you call home is an extremely dangerous place—make one wrong move, and you're dead.